 Ipswich Community Gallery

-The Community Gallery is an active arts space with a focus on connecting local emerging artists, arts professionals and arts groups.
+An active arts space with a focus on connecting local emerging artists, arts professionals and arts groups.

-As a Council-owned venue available for hire, the Community Gallery is an accessible and welcoming space open to supporting a variety of arts-based initiatives.
-Presenting a dynamic and curated program of events, the Community Gallery strives to fundamentally support arts and culture by providing opportunities for artists of all abilities.
+The Community Gallery is an accessible and welcoming space open to supporting a variety of arts-based initiatives.
+The Community Gallery strives to fundamentally support arts and culture by providing opportunities for artists of all abilities.

 Programs in the Community Gallery include opportunities for solo and group exhibitions, workshops, professional development sessions, pop-up activities and collaborative community events.